Review from Bleep.com: bleep.com/release/49091-chris-weeks-the-sadmachine-orchestra-conductor

 Due to over-consumption, electricity supplies are running out.
 Rationing is commonplace, with rolling blackouts being the order of the day.
 Soon, the equipment we have come to depend upon in the ‘developed world’ will systematically start to fail.

-Chris takes this premonition into consideration, gathering an array of electrical appliances to form an ‘orchestra’ for one last performance; the static-infused swansong of the ‘sad-machines’.
+Taking this plausible premonition into consideration, Chris gathered an array of electrical appliances to form an ‘orchestra’ for one last performance; the static-infused swansong of the ‘sad-machines’.

 This is the ‘death-rattle’ of the generators, a glimpse of a dystopian future; the last-gasp of the electrical age…